 Good looking bars that are well made

 We’ve featured a fair bit of Mirafit’s hear on Home Gym Experts – they make really good standard gym gear that has an eye for visual flair too.
 The bright orange dip bars are both well made and look good too.
-The quality of the welding and the steel gauge is also top notch.
+The quality of the welding and the steel gauge is also above average.

 Separate bars you can adjust